 The priority waitlist varies from 15-25 families.
 Priority families can typically expect an invitation to join within one or two years.
 The non-resident waitlist varies from 150-200 families.
 The current average wait for a non-resident is approx. 6 years.

 How do I know if I am a resident?

-Residents of Barclay Downs must be homeowners (not renters) of single family homes and must live in the boundaries defined by BDSRC’s bylaws.
-For details of the boundary area, please refer to the Resident map and a list of streets.
+Residents of Barclay Downs must be homeowners (not renters) and must live in the boundaries defined by BDSRC’s bylaws.
+For details of the boundary area, please refer to the resident map and a list of streets.
 In the event a property is owned by multiple people, only one family may claim resident status per address.

 How do I get on the waitlist?

 Please complete the Waitlist Application Form.
 Once this application is received and processed, you be asked to log on to our billing system and pay the $100 waitlist fee online.
 Your application for our waitlist is NOT complete and your position is NOT final until the payment is completed.

 What happens when I am invited to join?